Ben-Legg/Dizplai-Assignment/README.md

-# Dizplai-Assignment
+# Project Summary
-This project was a technical test for the Dizplai application process.
-I was tasked with making a basic two page web app that can allow users to vote on a poll and view the poll results.
+The goal of this project was to create a basic two page web app that can allow users to vote on a poll and view the poll results.

 The server is a Node.js API, built using the Express framework, and the front-end uses EJS to generate dynamic HTML.
 As I had minimal expereience developing back-end code, this project introduced me to working with RESTful APIs.